Lekelokobs/Terraforming-tools/README.md

 # Reforestation
- Allows workers to create forest tiles after fertilizer is researched
+ Allows workers to create forest and jungle tiles after fertilizer is researched